ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/007-using-scenes.md

 ## Saving, Exporting, and Importing Scenes

 When you create or modify a Scene, it is auto-saved.
 If you quit Ecamm Live, and later reopen, all Scenes and settings will be just as you left them.
 Ecamm Live can, however, import and export Scenes.
-This allows you to backup your work in a file or share your Scenes to another computer, You may also wish to keep around different sets of Scenes if you have multiple broadcasts with different setups.
+This allows you to backup your work in a file or share your Scenes to another Mac.
 Ecamm Live Scene files have an "ecammlive" file extension.

 ![Figure\: An Ecamm Live Scenes File](/assets/img/scenes-file.png "It’s a Scenes file!")